 Winners from majority graphs.
-Four types of potential winner have been defined (Lang $et\ al.\ 2007$ ).
+Four types of potential winner have been defined [5].
 Given and an incomplete majority graph G induced by an incomplete profile P, consider a candidate A. Then

-- A is a weak Condorcet winner for G ( $A \in WC(G)$ ) iff there is a completion of G such that A wins in every agenda; - A is a strong Condorcet winner for G ( $A \in SC(G)$ ) iff for every completion of G, A wins in every agenda; - A is a weak possible winner for G ( $A \in WP(G)$ ) iff there exists a completion of G and an agenda for which A wins; - A is a strong possible winner for G (A ∈ SP(G))) iff for every completion of G there is an agenda for which A wins.
+- A is a weak Condorcet winner for $G (A \in WC(G))$ iff there is a completion of G such that A wins in every agenda; - A is a strong Condorcet winner for $G (A \in SC(G))$ iff for every completion of G, A wins in every agenda; - A is a weak possible winner for $G (A \in WP(G))$ iff there exists a completion of G and an agenda for which A wins; - A is a strong possible winner for $G (A \in SP(G))$ iff for every completion of G there is an agenda for which A wins.

 When the majority graph is complete, strong and weak Condorcet winners coincide (that is, SC(G) = WC(G)).
 Similarly, strong and weak possible winners coincide in this case (that is, SP(G) = WP(G)).
-In (Lang et al. 2007), it is proved that WP(G), SP(G), WC(G), and SC(G) can all be computed in polynomial time.
+In [5], it is proved that WP(G), SP(G), WC(G), and SC(G) can all be computed in polynomial time.

-Profiles vs. majority graphs
+3 Profiles, majority graphs and weights